 We want to stress though, if you’re at home (working or not!) and you’re cold, put the heater on, layer up, get out the woollen jumpers, Ugg boots and blankets.

 Stay warm!
 This is not about depriving yourself of comfort.
 Rather, it’s about staying comfortable in the most energy-efficient way.

 Our top tips to help you avoid a winter bill blow-out

-Here’s what we recommend you do at this time to prepare for winter and keep your COVID-19 Winter 2020 energy bills under control:
+Here’s what we recommend you do to prepare for winter and keep your winter energy bills under control: